shehan-sandaruwan/amused-cocktail-app-challenge/README.md

 In order to fetch cocktail items from the server, I have made use of the "/random" API endpoint.
 Since this endpoint only provides one item at a time, I needed to make five separate API calls to fulfill the requirement of displaying five random cocktails.

-Whenever the page is refreshed or the search query is cleared, the application will automatically send a request to fetch five new random cocktail items.
+Whenever the page is refreshed, the application will automatically send a request to fetch five new random cocktail items.

 Search Functionality: